qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson1.md

 ## A note about getting overwhelmed

-If at any point the amount of text on the screen becomes overwhelming the shell has an inbuilt command called `clear` that clears all the text on the screen.
+If at any point the amount of text on the screen becomes overwhelming.
+The shell has an inbuilt command called `clear` that clears all the text on the screen.
 Helpfully, this tutor program will ensure to re-display the text for the step you are currently on.
 Give it a try by typing `clear` and hitting enter!

+Type `n` or `next` to continue.

+## Zenmode

+Till now this tutor has been running in `zenmode`.
+It has been helpfully clearing the screen for you after every command.
+This is not how it works in a normal shell environment.
+From now on we will switch `zenmode` off unless you explicitly want it, which you can toggle by entering the command `zen`.

+Type `n` or `next` to continue.

+## Congrats!
+You've made it this far!

 This is the end of the lesson, feel free to continue playing around with commands we have covered in this lesson: